 History of Bibi Ka Maqbara

 Known colloquially as both the "Fake Taj Mahal" and the "Poor Man's Taj Mahal," Biki Ka Maqbara was built in the late 17th century by Mughal Emperor Aurangzeb, in memory of his first wife, Dilras Banu Begum.
-The Taj Mahal, as you might remember from history class, was also built by an Mughal emperor as a memorial to one of his wives – Shah Jahan for Mumtaz Mahal (his second).
+The Taj Mahal, as you might remember from history class, was also built by an Mughal emperor as a memorial to one of his wives – Shah Jahan is the man who built Taj Mahal for Mumtaz Mahal (his second).

-This might all seem purely coincidental (I mean, what more could Mughal emperors have to do back then than build monuments to their dead wives?) until you consider the fact that Shah Jahan was Aurangzeb's father.
+This might all seem purely coincidental (I mean, what more could Mughal emperors have to do back then than build monuments to their dead wives?) until you consider the fact that Shah Jahan (the man who built Taj Mahal) was Aurangzeb's father.
 The phrase "like father, like son" seems pretty appropriate here.

 Fake Taj Mahal Architecture